masacheung/MasaNote/README.md

 ### Notes

-Notes are a table in the database with columns for title, body, notebook_id, and author_id.
+Notes are a table in the database with columns for title, body, notebook_id, and user_id.

 Users are able to create, view, update, and delete notes.

 Users see their notes after logging in and clicking Notes on the left sidebar.
 This will then display a notes list where the user can pick a note to view.

 A challenging aspect of implementing the notes feature was creating a way to edit them.
 This was done by implementing a rich text editor library called React-Quill, and synchronizing the value of that component with the state of its container component.
 Then the database was updated based on the state change.

+### Notes sort by update time

 ```Javascript